roliveiravictor/games-first-fps/README.md

 Note:

 * **12/11/2014** - Level design video released: https://www.youtube.com/watch?v=2sWxYkZPGZM.
 This is how the level design looks like so far.
-I didn't to waste too much time with it, so I've imported a level from UE Marketplace.
+I didn't want to waste too much time with it, so I've imported a level from UE Marketplace.
 I made some customizations with some other imported assets, thus the map will fulfill my purposes.
 Now I can focus on programming the game behavior.

 * **11/11/2014** - Today I've updated my UE4 version from 4.1 to 4.4; The reason was a bug with my custom game mode which was crashing the game even before it was running.